terryzielke/VolleyballNetwork/wp-content/plugins/forminator/readme.txt

 Forminator makes it easy for you to comply with the GDPR and other local privacy regulations...all the tools are included but ultimately it is up to you to implement healthy privacy and data protection on your site.
 Do the right thing y'all.

-= Can you take payments with Forminator? =
+= Can I accept payments with Forminator? =

-Forminator currently includes integration with the Stripe payment gateway and PayPal...both included completely free.
+Yes!
+Forminator includes free integrations with Stripe and PayPal.
+Stripe’s Dynamic Payment Element supports 40+ options—including Apple Pay, Google Pay, Amazon Pay, and Klarna.

 = Are Forminator payment options SCA compliant? =

 Yes!
 Forminator is not managing the payment processing.
 We worked with Stripe and PayPal to ensure the built-in integrations follow the EU's Strong Customer Authentication regulations (PSD2).

+= Can Forminator help prevent spam submissions? =

+Forminator includes built-in antispam tools like Captcha integrations from multiple providers, honeypot Fields, email filters, and support for third-party services like Akismet.

 = How do I create a contact form in WordPress with Forminator? =